 Future plans also involve treating strains with paraquat dichloride (N,N′-dimethyl-4,4′-bipyridinium dichloride) to induce superoxides directly.
 Superoxide levels when cells are treated with H2O2 and paraquat will also be measured directly using a fluorescent probe.

+H2O2-treated cells will be compared with CR and rapamycin treatment.
+Rapamycin inhibits TOR1 and thus mimics the action of calorie restriction.
+If Rapamycin is introduced to H2O2-treated cells.
+If the average human lifespan were compared in 1800 and 2012, one would see that a substantial difference.
+Even from 1960 to 2010, Figure 12.
+Increased life-expectancy can be attributed to the wide range of technological advancements and improved public health initiatives.
+Improved sanitations, new drugs and treatment methods, and many other factors have improved the quality of for humans in many countries.
+We live to see age-related consequences because these advancements are continually being renewed and modified to delay death.

 References

 Blagosklonny, M. V., 2008 Aging: ROS or TOR.
 Cell Cycle 7: 3344-3354.

+CONNEALLY, P.M., 1984 Huntington Disease: genetics and epidemiology, American Journal of

+Human Genetics.
+26:506-526.

 DAS S.A., C GILHOOLY, J.K.
 GOLDEN, A.G.
 PITTAS, P.J FUSS, et. al., 2007 Long-term effects of 2